-In fiscal year 2018, we achieved \$9.03 billion of revenue, exceeding our GAAP Revenue funding threshold level.
-According to the matrix included as Exhibit A to the Executive Incentive Plan, as set forth in our 8-K filed with the SEC on January 26, 2018, Digital Media ARR growth resulted in a payout of 123% and Bookings growth in Digital Experience resulted in a payout of 97%.
-This produced an overall Financial Performance Result of 110%.
-The Committee emphasized the importance of strategic priorities and made a downward Strategic Performance Adjustment of ten percentage points to recognize the opportunities that were not realized during fiscal year 2018.
+In fiscal year 2020, we achieved \$12.87 billion of revenue, exceeding our GAAP Revenue funding threshold level.
+Diluted earnings per share was \$10.83 on a GAAP basis, and \$10.10 on a non-GAAP basis.
+(See Annex A for a reconciliation of non-GAAP diluted EPS and non-GAAP operating income to GAAP diluted EPS and GAAP operating income.)
+According to the matrix included as Exhibit A to the Executive Incentive Plan, as set forth in Exhibit 10.1 to our 8-K filed with the SEC on June 11, 2020, the Net New Sales metrics resulted in a payout of 98.6% and GAAP revenue and non-GAAP EPS performance resulted in a payout of 110%.
+This produced an overall Financial Performance Result of 104.7%.
+The Committee elected to not exercise its discretion to make a Strategic Performance Adjustment for each of our NEOs.

 The Committee monitored each NEO's performance on a periodic basis during the year and measured total achievement at year end.
-Based on the Committee's assessment of each NEO's individual performance during the fiscal year, including progress against the individual goals shown above, the Committee determined the individual performance assessment for the participants as shown in the table below.
-In January 2018, Mr. Garrett announced his intent to retire during 2018 and, consequently, did not receive any cash bonus under the Executive Incentive Plan.
-As a result, Mr. Garrett is excluded from the discussion that follows.
+Based on the Committee's assessment of each NEO's individual performance during the fiscal year, including progress against the individual goals shown above, the Committee determined the individual performance assessment for the participants as shown in the table below:

 Name Individual Performance Result Corporate Performance Result Actual Award Payout (% of Target Award)

-Shantanu Narayen 95% X 100% = 95%
+Shantanu Narayen 100% х 104.7% = 104.7%

-John Murphy 95% X 100% = 95%
+John Murphy 100% х 104.7% = 104.7%

-Scott Belsky 95% X 100% = 95%
+Scott Belsky 100% х 104.7% = 104.7%

-Bryan Lamkin 95% X 100% = 95%
+Anil Chakravarthy 100% х 104.7% = 104.7%

-Bradley Rencher 75% X 100% = 75%
+Abhay Parasnis 100% х 104.7% = 104.7%